What Happens If IPL Final 2023 Between Gujarat Titans and Chennai Super Kings Gets Washed Out Due to Rain? - The Times of Bengal

 But what happens if the IPL Final gets washed out due to rain ?

-Even though there are less chances of rain in Ahmedabad and if not a single ball is bowled due to the harsh weather conditions, then one with the highest position in the table will run away with the trophy.
-In the case, Gujarat Titans will claim a second successive title as they topped the league phase ahead of Chennai Super Kings.
+As of now it’s pelting in Ahmedabad and if not a single ball is bowled due to the harsh weather conditions, then there will be a reserve day on Monday.
+No overs will be lost till 9:35 PM.

 A minimum of 5 overs need to be bowled for a match to take place.
+The cut-off time for a 5-over match is 12:06 am.
 If the match gets stopped in between the play then quite obviously Duckworth-Lewis (DLS) method will come into play to determine the winner.

+If the rain play spoilsport on the reserve day again and no overs are bowled, then Gujarat will walk away with the title as they topped the league phase ahead of Chennai.

 Squads: